developerruhul/frontend-checklist/README.md

 ## PHASE 3: RAMPING UP

-This phase is going to be some time and is your step into the modern frontend development.
+This phase is going to be some time and is your step into modern frontend development.
 Go ahead and learn more about the JavaScript.
 Learn what is Webpack, understand the different concepts and why was it ever needed.
 Understand what is babel, why do we use it and learn how to integrate with webpack and lastly learn how to lint your code using ESLint.
 All of the items listed in this phase revolve around webpack.

 - [ ] Babel
 - [ ] npm scripts